Does your state make the grade?

 The American Lung Association calls for the following actions to be taken by New York's elected officials to reduce tobacco use and exposure to secondhand smoke:

-1. Preserve funding for the New York state tobacco control program;
+1. Increase funding for the New York state tobacco prevention and control program;

-3. Prohibit the sale of all flavored tobacco products.
+3. Eliminate enforcement loopholes on the sale of flavored tobacco products.

 New York Information